tolerl1/cloud-resume-challenge/README.md

    Additionally, I included a decimal encoder function so I could receive the body of the API request.
    My API uses a single GET method with CORS enabled.
 The API is called using a XMLHttpRequest and displayed using a DOM element.

 4. Lastly, I built a CI/CD pipeline for the front and back end of my site.
-My first &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;pipeline uses GitHub actions and workflow to push any changes in the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;master branch of my repo to S3.
-My second pipeline has the same functionality except it utilizes AWS Code Deploy to build, test, and deploy my SAM template.
-Testing was performed by issuing a key/value payload to the lambda function.
+My first pipeline uses GitHub actions and workflow to push any changes in the master branch of my repo to S3.
+My second pipeline has the same functionality except it utilizes
+   AWS CodePiple and Code Deploy to build, test, and deploy my SAM template.
+Testing was performed by passing a key/value payload to the lambda function.